flymywife/Meta-Retrievers/README.md

 4. Best Matches Summary: Displayed in the fourth text box, showing the best matching query-answer pairs.

 Additionally, four JSON files are saved in the `history/{model_name}` folder for each run:
-- `queries_YYYYMMDD_HHMMSS.json`: Contains the generated queries and their vectors.
+- `queries_YYYYMMDD_HHMMSS_MaxTokens.json`: Contains the generated queries and their vectors.
-- `corpus_YYYYMMDD_HHMMSS.json`: Contains the generated answers and their vectors.
+- `corpus_YYYYMMDD_HHMMSS_MaxTokens.json`: Contains the generated answers and their vectors.
-- `similarities_YYYYMMDD_HHMMSS.json`: Contains the calculated similarities between queries and answers.
+- `similarities_YYYYMMDD_HHMMSS_MaxTokens.json`: Contains the calculated similarities between queries and answers.
-- `best_matches_YYYYMMDD_HHMMSS.json`: Contains the best matching query-answer pairs based on similarity.
+- `best_matches_YYYYMMDD_HHMMSS_MaxTokens.json`: Contains the best matching query-answer pairs based on similarity.

+Where:
+- `YYYYMMDD_HHMMSS` represents the timestamp of the run.
+- `MaxTokens` is the maximum number of tokens set for answer generation.

+These files allow for easy tracking and comparison of different runs with various settings.

 ## Embedding Models